sarahdavies186/acebook-mern-template/README.md

   ; npm start
   ```

-Brpwse to `http://localhost:3000/signup` to create a new user.
+Browse to [http://localhost:3000/signup](http://localhost:3000/signup) to create a new user.

-Then, after signing up, you should be able to log in by going to `http://localhost:3000/login`.
+Then, after signing up, you should be able to log in by going to [http://localhost:3000/login](http://localhost:3000/login).

 ### Testing